ROCm/MIVisionX/rocAL/tools/README.md

 test - name of your .lst file

 Dataset_path - path to the list of image folders

+--recursive - If set recursively walk through subdirs and assign an unique label to images in each folder.
+Otherwise only include images in the root folder and give them label 0

 ## Step2 : to create RecordIO files